 No matter the cause, it’s a good idea to completely clean their enclosure and replace the substrate.
 You’ll want to make a judgment call on taking your snake to your vet.
 Most owners won’t go to the vet unless the scale rot goes beyond their skin.
 Many snake owners will soak their snakes in a betadine bath (1 to 10 ratio betadine to water) and then follow up the bath with an antimicrobial ointment.

-In order to diagnose snake scale rot, a veterinarian will need to examine the affected area and take a sample of the scales for testing.
-The vet may also take a blood sample in order to check for any underlying health issues that could be contributing to the infection.
+In order to diagnose snake scale rot, a veterinarian will need to examine the affected area and take a sample of their scales for testing.
+The vet might also take a blood sample in order to check for any underlying health issues that could be contributing to their infection.
 Once the diagnosis is confirmed, the vet can then recommend an appropriate course of treatment.

 The stages of snake scale rot can vary depending on the severity of the infection.
 Scale rot typically has three stages: